-During hot mountain stages of the Tour De France heart rate monitor chest straps are usually visible as riders climb with open jerseys.
+During the hot mountain stages of the Tour De France heart rate monitor chest straps are visible as riders climb with open jerseys.

 Most if not all of the pros and their sports science teams and coaches use Power Meters.

 As well as power feedback, the heart rate at the various power readings will show the level of fatigue that the rider is incurring.